rojoangel/12moths-12katas/4-mars-rover-kata/NOTES.md

 abstract protected function wrapEdge();
 ```

-Refactored position as a ValueObject
+Refactored position as a ValueObject:

-I will refactor Grid to implement the strategy pattern although I may keep the abstract PositionableGrid class
+as a result of it moved all the \Kata\RectangularGrid::wrapEdge to the corresponding \Kata\RectangularGrid::move* methods

-@todo - move all the ifs @ \Kata\RectangularGrid::wrapEdge to the corresponding move* methods
+@todo refactor Grid to implement the strategy pattern although I may keep the abstract PositionableGrid class